 Instructions

-To Make the Deep-Fried Cheesecake:
+Prepare the Cheesecake:

 • Cut the frozen cheesecake into small 1-inch squares.
 The cheesecake I used had a graham cracker crust about 1/4″-inch thick.
 I trimmed the crust down to about 1/8-inch so the center would be mostly cheesecake, but this is an optional step.
 Keep the cheesecake cubes in the freezer until you’re ready to fry them.